nikosips/Universal-Image-Embeddings/README.md

 ## Acknowledgements

 We appreciate the help of [Elias Ramzi](https://github.com/elias-ramzi) on making the repository easier to use and spotting some bugs that existed in the initial version.
+Also, the repository is inspired by the codebase of [Poly-ViT](https://github.com/google-research/scenic/tree/main/scenic/projects/polyvit) .